howdoicomputer/onair/README.md

 # How it Functions

 There are two parts of OnAir: a server and a client.
+Communication between the two are done via RPC calls.

 The client is responsible for: